Here’s what you don’t do

 Be an A+ candidate!
 Just 15+ minutes could pay you big bucks in a new job.
 Start by going to the employer’s website and clicking key tabs:

-- About Us – Check out their services, products and markets.
-Learn how big they are: annual sales or budget and number of employees.
+- About Us – Check out their services, products, and markets.
+Learn how big they are: annual sales or budget and the number of employees.
 Find out whether they are local, regional, national, or global.
-Review their vision, mission and values.
-If you are still interested, make a list of what you like, as well as questions you have.
+Review their vision, mission, and values.
+If you are still interested, make a list of what you like, as well as the questions you have.

 - Press or Newsroom – Look for recent news about financial reports and special announcements.
 Is their growth up, down or sideways?
 What are their plans for the future?
 Are there new executives that recently joined (who wants to make changes in their departments)?
 Are there special opportunities you see for you?